 To ensure the health and safety of our participants and staff, we have made updates to some of our procedures.
 Please review the following information so you can be best prepared when you arrive for lessons!

-- Masks should not be worn while in the pool or on the splash pads.
+- Swim lesson participants need to wear a mask until class begins in the water and put it back on immediately after class ends.
+Masks should not be worn while in the pool or on the splash pads.
 Masks are required in the pool area for those 5 years through adult waiting or observing swim lessons.

 - We strongly encourage all participants to come dressed and ready to swim when you arrive at the Y. This helps keep the locker rooms open for after-lesson showers.